Help: Type of Work

 Select Sound Recording if you are registering a sound recording.
 Also, select Sound Recording if you are registering both a sound recording and the underlying musical, dramatic, or literary work(s) that is embodied in that recording.
-Note: To register both the sound recording and the underlying work that is embodied in that recording on one application, the copyright claimant must own all rights in both the sound recording and the underlying works.
+Note: To register both the sound recording and the work embodied in that recording on one application, the copyright claimant must own all rights in both works.

-Note: Under the copyright law, the sounds that accompany a motion picture or other audiovisual work are not defined as a sound recording.
+Note: Under the copyright law, the sounds that accompany a motion picture or other audiovisual work are not considered a sound recording.
 Select Motion Picture/Audiovisual as the “Type of Work” to register the sounds accompanying a motion picture or an audiovisual work.

 Select Motion Picture/AV Work if you are registering a feature film, documentary film, animated film, television show, video, videogame, or other audiovisual work.
 An audiovisual work is a work that consists of a series of related images that are intended to be shown by the use of a machine or device, together with accompanying sounds, if any.

-If a work contains more than one type of authorship but you are registering only one element in it, select the Type of Work that corresponds to the element you are registering.
+If a work contains more than one type of authorship, but you are registering only one element of the work, select the Type of Work that corresponds to the element you are registering.
 For example, if a book is mainly text with one photograph, but you are registering only the photograph, select Visual Arts as the Type of Work.

 The deposit requirement for a single serial issue is two copies of the serial issue being registered.
 (Send only one copy if the issue was first published outside of the United States.)

-Serials, which are frequently published, may be registered as a group if they meet the requirements for a group registration accommodation.
-For more information about Group Registration of Newspapers and Newsletters click here .
-For more information about Group Registration of Serial Issues click here .
-If you determine you are eligible to register a group claim, click “Home” and choose “Register a Group Claim”.
+It may be possible to register multiple issues of the same serial with one application and one filing fee if the issues meet certain requirements.
+For more information about Group Registration of Newspapers and Newsletters click here.
+For more information about Group Registration of Serial Issues click here.
+If you determine you are eligible to register a group of issues, click “Home” and choose “Register Certain Groups of Published Works”.